YZArren/ETCI2021/README.md

- # The proposed method
+ # The Proposed Method

-1. Network architectures.
+1. Network Architectures.

 The overall architecture of the network is shown in the figure on the left and the detailed construction of 2D-U-Net on the right.